konkair/DrawerWheel/README.md

  <p>(This schematic is not final and may change as the project progresses.
 And this is actually my first schematic.)</p>
 </div>

-The Arduino Leonardo will be sufficient for a project of this power, I'm not using the ESP32-3S or STM32 because the softwares made for these microcontrollers is usually for direct drive, but this project is not direct drive, so it does not require a lot processing power, There is a software for the Arduino Leonardo that is specifically designed for these modules and project purpose: https://github.com/ranenbg/Arduino-FFB-wheel This is the software and the original wiring diagram can be found at that link.
+The Arduino Leonardo will be sufficient for a project of this power, I'm not using the ESP32-3S or STM32 because the softwares made for these microcontrollers is usually for direct drive, but this project is not direct drive, so it does not require a lot processing power and there is a software for the Arduino Leonardo that is specifically designed for these modules and project purpose: https://github.com/ranenbg/Arduino-FFB-wheel This is the software and the original wiring diagram can be found at that link.

 <div align="center">
  <p></p>